 What to do before you go to London

-Also, make sure to get your London Eye tickets.
+Also, make sure to get your London Eye tickets in advance.
 We recommend the champagne toast evening slot for a sunset view and a glass of bubbly.

 For the first day, we are going to hit all the iconic spots.
 We start out west and move east, stopping at sites along the way.

 9:00 a.m. wake up and grab a quick coffee and pastry to go.
 We have a lot of walking to do today so strap up your sneakers and get cruising.

 9:30 am Buckingham Palace.
 Buckingham Palace is THE royal palace of Europe and is home to the British Monarchy.
 The Queen isn’t always here, however.
 You can tell if she is home if the Queen’s flag is soaring.

 You can purchase tickets in advance (book right here) to tour the palace if you’d like.
 With so much to see in two days, we are just going to check out the front gates.
 You can also watch the changing of the guards.

 Our favorite path is through St. James’s Park and Green Park if you can make it work.
 The trees are huge, the animals are friendly, and the views are gorgeous.

 St. James’s Park is surprisingly pretty quiet, which is a nice change from the busy streets we are about to encounter.